AmTran: Acquisition by Navistar (1991–1999)

 In 1991, Navistar International acquired one-third of the stock of American Transportation Corporation; the purchase was initiated by Jerry Williams, the CEO of AmTran at the time.
 As part of the purchase, Navistar acquired an option to buy the rest of AmTran, which was completed in April 1995.
 The AmTran purchase marked the first purchase of a school bus body manufacturer by a chassis manufacturer or supplier, as several more were acquired during the late 1990s.

 Although AmTran had legally existed since 1981 and its non-school bus vehicles were branded as such, the company began to phase out the Ward brand following the Navistar purchase.
 During 1992, the Ward Senator front-engine bus was updated, becoming the AmTran Genesis (with a Genesis by AmTran roof emblem).
 At the end of 1992, the AmTran brand was phased in on other Ward school buses.
 Navistar ownership also affected availability of school bus chassis; after 1991, the Volunteer body was produced nearly exclusively on the International 3800 chassis (Ford chassis remained a rarely ordered option through its 1998 discontinuation).

 For 1996 production, AmTran introduced its first all-new full-size bus, the AmTran RE.
 The first rear-engine bus produced by AmTran or Ward in over 20 years, the RE broke from industry precedent in not sharing a common body design with the front-engine Genesis.
 To focus on full-size buses exclusively, AmTran ended production of the Vanguard cutaway-chassis bus after 1996.

 For 1997, AmTran released the AmTran CS, the most extensive update to the Volunteer conventional since 1973.
 The drivers' compartment was redesigned with updated controls and the flat windshield was replaced by a 4-piece design to improve forward visibility.
 Following the discontinuation of the Ford B700/B800 after 1998, the International 3800 became the sole chassis for the AmTran CS, as the Freightliner FS-65 chassis was produced by the parent company of competitor Thomas Built Buses.
+In 1999, AmTran redesigned its front-engine transit-style bus as the AmTran FE.